-Dr. Patrick Soon-Shiong, through his voting control of the combined company, will be in a position to control actions that require stockholder approval.
+Dr. Soon-Shiong, through his voting control of the company, has the ability to control actions that require stockholder approval.

-Dr. Soon-Shiong, through his direct and indirect ownership of the combined company's common stock, will have voting control of the combined company.
-Immediately following the closing, Dr. Soon-Shiong and certain of his affiliates are expected to beneficially own approximately 82% of the shares of the combined company's common stock outstanding.
-Additionally, an affiliate of Dr. Soon-Shiong will hold a warrant to purchase an additional 1,638,000 shares of combined company common stock that will become exercisable if certain performance conditions are satisfied.
-Dr. Soon-Shiong also indirectly holds 139,768,338 contingent value rights ("CVRs") issued to the former stockholders of Altor BioScience Corporation (succeeded by Altor BioScience LLC) ("Altor") in connection with ImmunityBio's acquisition of Altor.
-After the completion of the merger, if the underlying conditions for payment are met, the CVRs become payable in cash or shares of our common stock or any combination as the holder elects.
-Dr. Soon-Shiong has elected to receive shares of our common stock for all of the CVRs.
-Dr. Soon-Shiong will serve as Executive Chairman of the board of directors of the combined company following the closing.
+Dr. Soon-Shiong, through his direct and indirect ownership of the company's common stock, has voting control of the company.
+As of March 31, 2021, Dr. Soon-Shiong and certain of his affiliates beneficially own approximately 81.8% of the company's common stock outstanding.
+Additionally, an affiliate of Dr. Soon-Shiong holds a warrant to purchase an additional 1,638,000 shares of the company's common stock that will become exercisable if certain performance conditions are satisfied.
+Dr. Soon-Shiong and his related party also hold approximately \$279.5 million in the aggregate of contingent value rights ("CVRs") issued to the former stockholders of Altor BioScience Corporation (succeeded by Altor BioScience LLC) ("Altor") in connection with NantCell's acquisition of Altor.
+If the underlying conditions for payment are met, the CVRs become payable in cash or shares of the company's common stock or any combination as the holder elects.
+Dr. Soon-Shiong and his related party have irrevocably agreed to receive shares of the company's common stock in satisfaction of their CVRs.

-Dr. Soon-Shiong will be in a position to control the outcome of corporate actions that require, or may be accomplished by, stockholder approval, including amending the bylaws of the combined company, the election or removal of directors and transactions involving a change of control.
-Dr. Soon-Shiong's concentrated ownership could limit the ability of the remaining stockholders of the combined company to influence corporate matters, and the interests of Dr. Soon-Shiong may not coincide with the combined company's interests or the interests of its remaining stockholders.
-In addition, entities affiliated with Dr. Soon-Shiong held promissory notes representing \$254.6 million in indebtedness of ImmunityBio as of December 31, 2020, which debt will remain outstanding in accordance with its terms following the closing of the merger.
+Dr. Soon-Shiong is in a position to control the outcome of corporate actions that require, or may be accomplished by, stockholder approval, including amending the bylaws of the company, the election or removal of directors and transactions involving a change of control.
+Dr. Soon-Shiong's controlling ownership could limit the ability of the remaining stockholders of the company to influence corporate matters, and the interests of Dr. Soon-Shiong may not coincide with the company's interests or the interests of its remaining stockholders.
+In addition, entities affiliated with Dr. Soon-Shiong hold promissory representing \$297.5 million in indebtedness, including interest thereon, of the company as of March 31, 2021.

-In addition, pursuant to the Nominating Agreement between us and Cambridge Equities, LP, or Cambridge, an entity that

-Dr. Soon-Shiong controls, Cambridge has the ability to designate one director to be nominated for election to our board of directors for as long as Cambridge continues to hold at least 20% of the issued and outstanding shares of our common stock.
+In addition, pursuant to the Nominating Agreement between us and Cambridge Equities, LP, or Cambridge, an entity that Dr. Soon-Shiong controls, Cambridge has the ability to designate one director to be nominated for election to our board of directors for as long as Cambridge continues to hold at least 20% of the issued and outstanding shares of our common stock.
 Dr. Soon-Shiong was selected by Cambridge to hold this board seat.
 Dr. Soon-Shiong and his affiliates will therefore have significant influence over management and significant control over matters requiring stockholder approval, including the annual election of directors and significant corporate transactions, such as a merger or other sale of our company or its assets, for the foreseeable future.
-This concentrated control will limit stockholders' ability to influence corporate matters and, as a result, we may take actions that our stockholders do not view as beneficial.
+This control will limit stockholders' ability to influence corporate matters and, as a result, we may take actions that our stockholders do not view as beneficial.
 As a result, the market price of our common stock could be adversely affected.